 Endometriosis is a progressive and chronic condition experienced by females, and typically happens when cells similar to those that line the uterus (endometrial cells) are found in other parts of the body.
 It commonly occurs in the pelvis and will effect a women’s reproductive system if left untreated.
+You can view more about pelvic pain and treatments in such cases.
 Around 1 in 10 women of reproductive age are expected to experience the condition during their lifetime.
 An estimated 200 million women worldwide have been diagnosed with the condition.
 Women with endometriosis have been shown to have increased risks of high cholesterol levels and heart disease.

 There are no known causes for endometriosis, but there are several factors that have been identified that may increase the likelihood of endometriosis.
 Family history is shown to increase the likelihood of endometriosis by up to 7-10 times.
 Retrograde menstruation, when period blood flows backwards along the fallopian tubes also increases the likelihood of endometriosis.
 Finally, metaplasia, pregnancies at higher maternal age, short period cycles and excessive alcohol use may also contribute to endometriosis.